SUBJECTS — Drama/England;

 — Act V, Scene II: line 370 & 371.
 Text and line numbers from The Complete Works of Shakespeare Hardin Craig, editor, Scott, Foresman and Company, Glenview, Ill.
 1961.

 1. For each of the killings listed below, tell us what they mean in the context of this play.

 — Hamlet kills Polonius.

 Hamlet has every reason to think that the man behind the curtain is the King.
 Who else would be in the Queen’s bedroom?
 But Hamlet is wrong; instead of avenging the murder of his father, Hamlet himself kills a relatively innocent man.
 But there is more.
-The man he kills is the father of Ophelia, the woman he loves.
+The man he kills is the father of Ophelia, the woman Hamlet loves.
 As a result of Hamlet’s action, weighed down by a double grief, Ophelia will die.
-Finally, this unthinking, reflexive act of revenge starts in motion the chain of events that leads to Hamlet’s own death at the hands of Laertes.
+Finally, this unthinking, reflexive act of revenge sets in motion the chain of events that leads to Hamlet’s own death at the hands of Laertes.

 — Laertes takes revenge on Hamlet and kills him with the poisoned sword.

 This is another simple, unthinking act of revenge.
 Again, the killer pays with his life.
 Laertes clears his guilt by confessing, obtaining Hamlet’s forgiveness, and revealing that the King put him up to it.

 — Claudius kills Gertrude by allowing her to drink from the cup of poisoned wine intended for Hamlet.